liquid-labs/regex-repo/README.md

 ### Web

 - <span id="fqdomainnamere">__`fqDomainNameRE`__</span>: Matches fully qualified domain name (one or more subdomains + TLD).
 Partially enforces the 255 byte FQ domain name limit, but this is only valid for non-international (all ASCII) domain names because we can only count characters.
-When using the partial string to create a RE, you must use the 'v' flag.
+When using the partial string to create a RE, you must use the 'u' or 'v' flag.
 - <span id="ipformatre">__`ipFormatRE`__</span>: Matches a string in IP address format.
 Use 'ipRE' to match actually valid IP addresses.
 - <span id="ipre">__`ipRE`__</span>: Matches a valid, non-localhost IP address.
 - <span id="subdomainlabelre">__`subdomainLabelRE`__</span>: Matches a registerable domain name.
 Partially enforces the 63 byte domain label limit, but this is only valid for non-international (all ASCII) labels because we can only count characters.
 See [domain name rules](#domain-name-rules).
-When using the partial string to create a RE, you must use the 'v' flag.
+When using the partial string to create a RE, you must use the 'u' or 'v' flag.
 - <span id="tldnamere">__`tldNameRE`__</span>: Matches a Top Level Domain (TLD).
 See [domain name rules](#domain-name-rules).
-When using the partial string to create a RE, you must use the 'v' flag.
+When using the partial string to create a RE, you must use the 'u' or 'v' flag.
 - <span id="urlre">__`urlRE`__</span>: Matches a valid URL.

 ## Domain name rules